Qatari stocks plunge after Arab states cut ties

-Stocks in Qatar slumped to their lowest in more than a year Monday after five countries severed relations with the Gulf state.
+Stocks in Qatar slumped to their lowest level in more than a year Monday after five countries severed relations with the Gulf state.

-Saudi Arabia, Bahrain, the United Arab Emirates, Yemen and Egypt have broken off diplomatic relations with Qatar over what they claim is its support of terrorism.
-Qatar said move is "unjustified."
+Saudi Arabia, Bahrain, the United Arab Emirates, Yemen and Egypt have broken off diplomatic relations with Qatar over what they claim is its support for terrorism.
+Qatar said move was "unjustified."

-Qatar's benchmark stock exchange plunged as much as 8% on Monday.
+Qatar's benchmark stock exchange plunged as much as 8% before closing 7.3% down on the day.

 Energy stocks were particularly hard hit, with Qatar Gas Transport Company and Qatar Fuel Company Q.S.C. both dropping more than 10%.

 Qatar is the world's largest liquefied natural gas exporter, according to the International Energy Agency.
 It supplies natural gas to many countries in the region, through a pipeline that runs from Qatar to the UAE and Oman.